hsur05/python_interactive_story/README.md

-# Project Title
+# Python Interactive Story Game

 ## Description
-A brief description of your project, its purpose, and functionality.
+A horror short story in which you can interact and make choice in game.

 ## Features
 - Feature 1